hakanco/Bank-Customer-Segmentation/README.md

 7. Inspection of Clusters using Principal Component Analysis
 8. Generation of Clusters using AutoEncoders
 # Conclusion
 Optimal number of cluster is found by applying K-means Algorithm with elbow-method, and applied K-Means k=8 number of clusters.
-I have also tried autoencoders to cluster customers using encoded data with 10 features by dividing customers into four distinctive groups.
+I have also tried autoencoders to cluster customers using encoded data with 10 features and divided customers into four distinctive groups.